ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335613 Aboveground Hydrocarbon Storage Tanks.md

 1. ABOVE GROUND FUEL STORAGE TANKS
 1. BASED ON DFD MASTER SPECIFICATION DATED 10/01/2012
 1. *Note to the designer:
       1. This section has been written to cover most (but not all) situations that you will encounter.
 Depending on the requirements of your specific project, you may have to add material, delete items, or modify what is currently written.
-The Division of Facilities Development expects changes and comments from you.**1.
-P A R T I - G E N E R A L
+The Division of Facilities Development expects changes and comments from you.*
+	1. P A R T I - G E N E R A L
 1. SCOPE
    1. The work under this section shall consist of providing all materials, labor, equipment, and supervision necessary to install ***(quantity, sizes)*** gallon double-walled aboveground petroleum storage tank***(s)*** with appropriate openings and appurtenances to meet the needs of the system required in these specifications and on the drawings.
 The finished product of the work shall comply with all applicable administrative regulatory codes. *(Note to the designer:
       1. Include brief description of the work and locations, if necessary).*** Included are the following topics: